How Is Your Nervous System Doing?

 - 5 min read

-As you move through each question, choose the answer that feels most true for you lately.
+As you move through each question, choose the answer that feels most true for you right now.

 When something stressful happens, I tend to: